techno-user314/tactic-chess-engine/README.md

+# Chess Bot Development Tool
-# Tactic - A heuristic chess engine
+A GUI to aid in the development of custom heuristic chess engines.
-A Python chess engine that I am building for fun.
-Also includes a basic GUI for analyzing bot strategies.